itaysnir/itaysnir.github.io/_posts/2022-11-13-one-days-stack-buffer-overflow.markdown

 So after a single trigger of this flow (cached packet) - we may control the `peer->domain` (`dom`), which is used by the naive `memcpy` call (5).

-Because we can specifically control `dom->len`, a trivial stack bufferoverflow occurs.
+Because we can specifically control `dom->len`, a trivial stack buffer overflow occurs.

 ### Patch

 Not stated.

+## Fortify Source

+`-D_FORTIFY_SOURCE=1` adds compile-time checks for buffer overflows within the code.

+It affects `memcpy, mempcpy, memove, memset, strncat, snprintf, strncpy` and many more.

+`-DFORTIFY_SOURCE=2` adds runtime checks, in addition to the compile-time checks.
+These functions are suffied with `_chk`.

+Post glibc2.23, `-DFORTIFY_SOURCE=3` was added - and can catch even more vulns.